gitlabhq/gitlabhq/doc/ci/yaml/README.md

 setting for output filtering and extracting the coverage information from your builds.

-Regular expressions are used by default.
-So using surrounding `/` is optional, given it'll always be read as a regular expression.
-Don't forget to escape special characters whenever you want to match them literally.
+Regular expressions are the only valid kind of value expected here.
+So, using surrounding `/` is mandatory in order to consistently and explicitly represent a regular expression string.
+You must escape special characters if you want to match them literally.

 A simple example:
 ```yaml